 \section{Related work}

 Our work relates to prior work on \textit{semi-supervised learning}, \textit{open-set recognition}, and \textit{novel category discovery}, which we briefly review next.

-\textbf{Semi-supervised learning.} A vast number of methods~\cite{chapelle2006semi,oliver2018realistic,rebuffi2019semi,sohn2020fixmatch,48416} have been proposed to tackle the problem of semi-supervised learning (SSL).
-SSL assumes that the labelled and unlabelled instances are from the same set of classes.
+\paragraph{Semi-supervised learning} A number of methods~\cite{chapelle2006semi,oliver2018realistic,rebuffi2019semi,sohn2020fixmatch,48416} have been proposed to tackle the problem of semi-supervised learning (SSL).
+SSL assumes that the labelled and unlabelled instances come from the same set of classes.
 The objective is to learn a robust classification model leveraging both the labelled and unlabelled data during training.
-Amongst existing methods, the consistency based approaches appear to be popular and effective, such as LadderNet~\cite{rasmus2015semi}, PI model~\cite{laine2016temporal}, Mean-teacher~\cite{tarvainen2017mean}.
+Amongst existing methods, consistency based approaches appear to be popular and effective, such as LadderNet~\cite{rasmus2015semi}, PI model~\cite{laine2016temporal}, Mean-teacher~\cite{tarvainen2017mean}.
 Recently, with the success of self-supervised learning, methods have also been proposed to improve SSL by augmenting the methods with self-supervised objectives~\cite{rebuffi2019semi,48416}.

-\textbf{Open-set recognition.} The problem of open-set recognition (OSR) is formalized in~\cite{Scheirer_2013_TPAMI}, with the objective being to classify unlabelled instances from the same semantic classes as the labelled data, while identifying unlabelled instances from unseen classes.
+\paragraph{Open-set recognition} The problem of open-set recognition (OSR) is formalized in~\cite{Scheirer_2013_TPAMI}, with the objective being to classify unlabelled instances from the same semantic classes as the labelled data, while detecting test instances from unseen classes.
 OpenMax~\cite{BendaleB15} is the first deep learning method to approach this problem with Extreme Value Theory.
-GANs are often employed to generate adversarial samples to train the open-set classifier, e.g, \cite{Neal_2018_ECCV,Ge2017Generative,kong2021}.
+GANs are often employed to generate adversarial samples to train an open-set classifier, e.g, \cite{Neal_2018_ECCV,Ge2017Generative,kong2021}.
 Several methods have been proposed to train models such that images with large reconstruction error are regarded as open-set samples~\cite{Yoshihashi_2019_CVPR,Oza2019C2AE,Sun_2020_CVPR}.
 There are also methods that learns prototypes for the labelled classes, and identify the images from unknown classes by the distances to the prototypes~\cite{Shu2020podn,Chen_2020_ECCV,chen2021adversarial}.
-More recently, \cite{Chen_2020_ECCV,chen2021adversarial} proposed to learn the reciprocal points which describe `otherness' with respect to the labelled classes. \cite{openhybrid20} jointly trains a flow-based density estimator and a classification based encoder for OSR.
-Finally, Vaze et al. \cite{vaze21openset} study the correlation between closed-set and open-set performance, and show that state-of-the-art OSR results can be obtained by boosting the closed-set performance on the cross-entropy baseline.
+More recently, \cite{Chen_2020_ECCV,chen2021adversarial} proposed to learn reciprocal points which describe `otherness' with respect to the labelled classes. \cite{openhybrid20} jointly trains a flow-based density estimator and a classification based encoder for OSR.
+Finally, Vaze et al. \cite{vaze2022openset} study the correlation between the closed-set and open-set performance, showing that state-of-the-art OSR results can be obtained by boosting the closed-set accuracy of the standard cross-entropy baseline.